-Leaf water potential measurements are easily and accurately obtained using the chilled-mirror dew-point technique of the WP4C.
+Leaf water potential measurements are easily and accurately obtained using the chilled-mirror dew point technique of the WP4C.
 The recommended procedure involves the abrasion of the leaf cuticle to speed equilibration.
-This note describes the procedure for cuticle abrasion and gives typical results (watch this video for a live demonstration).
+This note describes the procedure for cuticle abrasion and gives typical results (watch the video below for a live demonstration).

 It is recommended that the cuticle be abraded while the leaf is still attached to the plant.
 This minimizes changes in leaf water potential that might be caused by the water loss during abrasion.
 The goal is to collect enough leaf tissue after abrasion to cover the entire bottom of the sample cup.
 The sample cup is 40 mm in diameter.
 If a single leaf (or disk cut from one leaf) will not cover the bottom of the cup, then several leaves may be used.

 Keep current with knowledge base articles from METER Environment